aquaranto/HIREME/HIREME.md

 * **a teacher**

 While in my second year of college I started a student chapter of the Society of Manufacturing Engineers(SME).
-The group worked on many projects which included the hotdog robot [Version 1:Tabletop](http://www.youtube.com/watch?v=enmuwG5rOGA), [Version 2: Mobile](http://www.youtube.com/watch?v=6LXdhUK-wXk).
+The group worked on many projects which included programming the hotdog robot [Version 1:Tabletop](http://www.youtube.com/watch?v=enmuwG5rOGA), [Version 2: Mobile](http://www.youtube.com/watch?v=6LXdhUK-wXk).
 This project was shown at the ImagineRIT festival in Rochester, NY with the hope of getting children interested in engineering.

 Also while in college, I was a member of Women in Technology (WIT).
 Several times a year we invited local girl scouts to RIT to learn about different engineering disciplines.
 I led the activities for mechanical engineering and material science.